AndersDJohnson/rivets-server/README.md

 Render [Rivets.js][rivets] templates on the server.

-Provide access to search engines and browsers without JavaScript.
+Be friendly to search engines and browsers without JavaScript!

 ## Installation